Heritage, Architecture and Art

-Dress for the Weather received the Alexander Thomson scholarship, awarded by the GIA, for our submission to an open design competition looking for a contemporary installation in the parlour of Holmwood House.
+Dress for the Weather received the Alexander Thomson scholarship, awarded by the Glasgow Institute of Architects, for our submission to an open design competition looking for a contemporary installation in the parlour of Holmwood House.

 Dress for the Weather celebrated the role played by the original client, James Couper, who owned a paper mill nearby.
 Our proposal was to cover the entire floor in sheets of green, red and gold paper - stood on end - that reflected the undulations of the elaborate plaster ceiling and decoration within the room.